7 Tips Closet Clean Out: How To Organize Your Closet

 Once you have all your clothes out you can take inventory of everything you have.

 Go through your items one by one and decide if you’re going to keep it or not.
-Sort your clothes into three piles of keeping, donating or throwing away.
-This might be a chance to make some money as well by selling a few items.
+Sort your clothes into three piles.
+Keeping, donating or throwing away piles.
+This might be a chance to make some money by selling a few items.

 Here are a few things to ask yourself when deciding whether to keep an item or not: